 While the case centers on Cooper's death, prosecutors plan to introduce evidence to support allegations that the churchgoing 35-year-old regularly sought sexual fulfillment outside his marriage and maintained a sordid online presence.

-from Cobb County in metro Atlanta, saying that the defense made a "substantive showing" that extensive publicity may have prejudiced jurors.
+from her court in metro Atlanta because Harris' attorneys made a "substantive showing" that extensive publicity had potentially prejudiced jurors.